 - Written work

-Let’s face it: the application process can be overwhelming.
-There are so many steps that you need to take, and it can be stressful trying to perfect everything prior to the various deadlines.
+Let’s face it: the application process is overwhelming.
+It’s stressful trying to perfect everything in time for various deadlines.

 The University of Oxford recommends breaking down your application process into three broad steps: